Towards Semantic Equivalence of Tokenization in Multimodal LLM: Methodology

 \section{Methodology}

-In this work, we aim to generate semantically complete and the least-loss vision tokens aligned with text tokens to facilitate fine-grained semantic interactions between vision and language, thereby enhancing the performance of MLLMs in various multimodal tasks.
-In pursuit of this goal, we propose constructing a semantic-equivalent tokenizer, which takes visual features extracted from a well-trained vision encoder as input and outputs semantically complete visual tokens, as illustrated in Figure \ref{fig:framework}.
-Coupled with the vision tokenizer, the vision input can be tokenized into semantically equivalent tokens to the text, which are then fed into the LLM together with the text tokens.
+In this work, we aim to generate semantically complete vision tokens aligned with text tokens to facilitate fine-grained semantic interactions between vision and language, thereby enhancing the performance of MLLMs in various multimodal tasks.
+In pursuit of this goal, we propose constructing a semantic-equivalent tokenizer, called \textbf{SeTok}, which tokenizes the given input image into a sequence of semantically complete visual tokens, as illustrated in Figure \ref{fig:setok}.
+Integrated with the SeTok, we further design a multimodal large language model, i.e., \textbf{\textsc{Setokim}} shown in Figure \ref{fig:framework}, where the semantic-equivalent vision tokens concatenated with text tokens are fed into LLMs for interleaved image-text understanding and generation.